Written By

 Previously, farmers had applied Roundup before their crops emerged from the ground or after harvest to kill lingering weeds.
 The new seed technology let farmers use glyphosate even as their crops were growing.
 As a result, farmers used as much as triple the amount of glyphosate.

-Roundup Risks
+Roundup Cancer and Other Risks

 There are risks associated with Roundup use because of its active ingredient, glyphosate, but governing bodies have not officially classified the chemical as a carcinogen.
 The World Health Organization and the U.S. Environmental Protection Agency disagree on the safety of Roundup.
 The EPA classifies Roundup as “safe for use,” but the International Agency for Cancer Research, an arm of the World Health Organization, classifies glyphosate as a “probable human carcinogen.”
 Roundup products continue to be sold without a cancer risk warning label.